Church of Our Lady of Egmanton: Architecture

 Parts of the church date back to Anglo-Saxon times.
 The stone building has a chancel, clerestoried nave, a north aisle of four bays, a south transept and a west tower.
 The windows in the south transept are late fourteenth century.
 The west tower was built in the 15th century.
 Romanesque features are a plain south doorway, the north arcade and the font.
 The three bells in the tower are by the foundry of John Taylor & Co.

-The shrine
+Shrine

 The shrine of Our Lady of Egmanton is within the parish church.
 The origin of the shrine is a reported apparition of the Virgin Mary to a local woman in nearby Ladywood, sometime prior to the 12th century.
-Until its destruction in 1547, the Shrine was an object of devout pilgrimage.
+Until its destruction in 1547, the shrine was an object of devout pilgrimage.
 There are pilgrim crosses scratched by medieval pilgrims to mark the completion of a vow, by the south door and in the north isle.
 Pilgrims from the north would traditionally use Egmanton as a stopping-off point as they travelled to Walsingham on pilgrimage.

-Modern pilgrimages to it were restarted in 1929.
-In 1930 Father Alfred Hope Patten, restorer of the shrine of Our Lady of Walsingham, led a pilgrimage.
+Modern pilgrimages to the shrine were restarted in 1929.
+In 1930 Father Alfred Hope Patten, restorer of the shrine of the Anglican Shrine of Our Lady of Walsingham, led a pilgrimage.
 The Society of Our Lady of Egmanton organizes several pilgrimages every year.